Optimal error estimate of an isoparametric upwind discontinuous Galerkin method for radiation transport equation on curved domains: Isoparametric finite element method on curved mesh

+\begin{remark} The upwind DG numerical scheme in \cite{HOUSTON2000} for the RTE on polygonal or polyhedral domains is consistent.
+The classical approach therefore estimates

+where $\widehat{P}:L^2(\widehat{\mathcal{T}}_h)\rightarrow \widehat{V}_{h,k}$ is the local $L^2$ projection operator and the second term is controlled by $\|I - \widehat{P}I\|_{DG}$ \cite{JOHNSON1986, BREZZI2004, PAZNER2021}.
+However, for the numerical scheme in (\ref{eq2.6}), we introduce the concepts of extension and auxiliary mapping, which makes the scheme inconsistent and thus introduces extra difficulties for error estiamte. \end{remark}

-Now we recall the stability of (\ref{eq2.4}), which can be extended from Lemma 2.2 in \cite{HOUSTON2000} and Lemma 3.1 in \cite{HOUSTON2002}. \begin{lemma} Assume that there exist two positive constants $m$ and $M$ such that $0<m\leq\sigma\leq M$.
+Inspired by the stability analysis in Lemma 2.2 of \cite{HOUSTON2000} and Lemma 3.1 of \cite{HOUSTON2002}, we extend it to the isoparametric case. \begin{lemma} Assume that there exist two positive constants $m$ and $M$ such that $0<m\leq\sigma\leq M$.
 Then the numerical solution $I_h$ of (\ref{eq2.4}) obeys the bound